 Well, this should be an obvious one!
 When you travel the world, eventually you’ll have to communicate with other people who don’t speak your language to execute basic activities like buying train tickets, buying food, or checking into your hostel or hotel.

 You can communicate to a basic extent with hand signals (like we often did in China) or using Google translator.
 But this won’t always work, so if you want to explore the world, you’ll need that second or even third language.

-And once you HAVE to use the language to communicate, you’ll no longer be shy with speaking.
-And with time and practice you’ll gain more confidence in the foreign language.
+And once you HAVE to use the language to communicate, you’ll no longer be shy about speaking.
+And with time and practice, you’ll gain more confidence in the foreign language.

-This is exactly what happened with me during my first solo backpacking trip in the United States…and I’m sure it will happen with you!
+This is exactly what happened to me during my first solo backpacking trip in the United States…and I’m sure it will happen with you!